chartjs/Chart.js/docs/getting-started/v3-migration.md

 * The second parameter to `drawPoint` is now the full options object, so `style`, `rotation`, and `radius` are no longer passed explicitly

+#### Platform

+* `Chart.platform` is no longer the platform object used by charts.
+It contains only a single configuration option, `disableCSSInjection`.
+Every chart instance now has a separate platform instance.
+* `Chart.platforms` is an object that contains two usable platform classes, `BasicPlatform` and `DomPlatform`.
+It also contains `BasePlatform`, a class that all platforms must extend from.
+* If the canvas passed in is an instance of `OffscreenCanvas`, the `BasicPlatform` is automatically used.